zubayr1/civic-auth-examples/packages/civic-auth/server/express/README.md

 ## 🏃 Running the App

-Start the Express server using Yarn:
+Start the Express server using _Yarn_:

 ```bash
 yarn start